kubernetes/website/docs/tasks/manage-stateful-set/upgrade-pet-set-to-stateful-set.md

 #### Upgrade master to Kubernetes version 1.5 or later

 Now, you can [upgrade your Kubernetes master](/docs/admin/cluster-management/#upgrading-a-cluster) to Kubernetes version 1.5 or later.
-Note that Kubernetes nodes should NOT be upgraded at this point, since the Pods (that were once managed by PetSets) are now vulnerable to node failures.
+Note that **you should NOT upgrade Nodes at this time**, because the Pods (that were once managed by PetSets) are now vulnerable to node failures.

 #### Upgrade kubectl to Kubernetes version 1.5 or later